Caution

 Use Caution

-Medium dog serving: vet prescribed
+Medium dog serving: per veterinary guidance

 This food requires caution.
 Read the details carefully before feeding.